How to Care for Your New Puppy!

 - Discuss safe options for controlling parasites, both external and internal.

-*If you are getting an Aussiedoodle puppy, be sure to not give him/her any Ivermectrin (de-wormer), as it is toxic to the Australian Shepherd breed
+*If you are getting an Aussiedoodle puppy, be sure to not give him/her any Ivermectrin (de-wormer), as it can be toxic to the herding breeds

 - Learn which signs of illness to watch for during your puppy’s first few months.